Animesh-Chourey/Pre-trained_Transformers-Information_Extraction-and-Dialogue/README.md

-# Pre-trained Transformers, Information Extraction and Dialogue
+# Pre-trained Transformers, Information Extraction and Dialogue System

 This project focuses mostly on the implementation of large pre-trained language models.
 The techniques implemented are used on these domains - information extraction, coreference resolution and dialogue systems.